 Registered entities and unregistered clinical, diagnostic, or public health laboratories must notify the Federal Select Agent Program of biological select agents and toxins identified as a result of diagnosis, verification, and proficiency testing.
 The final disposition of the identified biological select agents and toxins must be included as part of the notification.
-The Federal Select Agent Program received 917 such notifications in 2021, 37 to the Division of Agricultural Select Agents and Toxins and 880 to the Division of Select Agents and Toxins.
+The Federal Select Agent Program received 892 such notifications in 2022, 159 to the Division of Agricultural Select Agents and Toxins and 733 to the Division of Select Agents and Toxins.

-The biological select agents and toxins most frequently identified and reported to the Division of Select Agents and Toxins in 2021 were Botulinum neurotoxin (249), Botulinum neurotoxin producing species of Clostridium (162), Eastern equine encephalitis virus (135), Francisella tularensis (103), and Brucella melitensis (80).
-The biological select agents and toxins most frequently identified and reported to the Division of Agricultural Select Agents and Toxins in 2021 were Ralstonia solanacearum (15), highly pathogenic avian influenza viruses (7), and African swine fever virus (6).
+The biological select agents and toxins most frequently identified and reported to the Division of Select Agents and Toxins in 2022 were Botulinum neurotoxin (206), Botulinum neurotoxin producing species of Clostridium (135), Francisella tularensis (90), Brucella melitensis (overlap select agent) (86), and Coxiella burnetii (63).
+The biological select agents most frequently identified and reported to the Division of Agricultural Select Agents and Toxins in 2022 were Avian influenza virus (132), Ralstonia solanacearum (11), and Bacillus anthracis (overlap select agent) (6).